Hankamer School of Business

 Baylor Business Scholars Program

 The purpose of the Baylor Business Scholars Program is to allow high-ability students interested in pursuing a BBA degree to complete the business curriculum in a more rigorous and condensed timeline.
 Business Scholars are required to maintain high academic performance to remain in the program and retain the advantages of the program.
 Business Scholars can be admitted to the Business School one year early at the beginning of their sophomore year.
-Students who are a part of the program will benefit from a minimum of 12 hours of flexibility in the BBA degree allowing them to more easily pursue multiple business majors, minors outside the Business School, or other pre-professional educational goals.
 This program is only available to first-time Freshmen entering Baylor.

 Admission to the Program